lavishay-technion/ansible_shallow/01_setup/README.md

 ansible all -m command -a 'id' -o
 ```
 When using `ping` module, we should get json output, with value `pong`.
 If no value comes or there are errors, it means something is wrong and we must fix it.
-When using `command`, we are asking ansible to run a `specific command` on remote hosts.
+When using `command`, we are asking Ansible to run a `specific command` on remote hosts.
 The `specific command` is passed as an argument to `command` module.
 If we get output of the command passed as an argument, then it worked, yet if we did not get the command output, we need to fix the configuration.

 ---